 The area is on the edge of Constable Country, and near the tourist, picture postcard villages of Long Melford, Lavenham and Clare.
 Sudbury is famous for being the birthplace of Thomas Gainsborough.

-Where else could one indulge in an atmospheric nine holes laid out more than a century ago by the legendary James Braid, blended with nine holes sculptured 22 years ago, and acknowledged as some of East Anglia’s best of the modern era?
+Players can indulge in an atmospheric nine holes laid out more than a century ago by the legendary James Braid, blended with nine holes sculptured 22 years ago, and acknowledged as some of East Anglia’s best of the modern era.

 Although golfers used the nearby Saracen’s Head pub as their headquarters for many years, a new club house was opened in 1981, and it has since been extended on a number of occasions, with full catering, bar and social facilities.

 Outside events are catered for, and on the playing side special summer and winter offers are available to visiting golfers, as well as introductory rates for new members, including Davey Membership, which enables people to join who do not have the time for full membership.

 Newton is unique in having employed the person believed to have been the longest serving club professional in the world (see Arthur Davey feature elsewhere).

 The little hut from which Davey operated has recently been recreated as a starter’s shelter on the first tee – another feature which contributes to an intriguing golf experience.